€199 000 (HAI)**

 • Bedroom 2 (5.7m x 4.4m) with large dual aspect windows overlooking garden and mountains, exposed stone wall, fireplace and wooden floor.

-• Bedroom 3 (4.0m x 3.2m) with large window overlooking garden and mountains and wooden floor.
+• Bedroom 3 (4.0m x 3.2m) with a large window overlooking garden and mountains and wooden floor.

 • There are also 2 first floor rooms, one with fireplace, either side of the stairs which have solid brick floors and lend themselves to the reinstatement of the original rooftop terraces which overlook the river.